sensu/sensu-docs/content/sensu-go/5.16/reference/rbac.md

 name         |
 -------------|------
-description  | The name of the namespace.
-Names can contain alphanumeric characters and hyphens, but must begin and end with an alphanumeric character. required     | true type         | String example      | {{< highlight shell >}}"name": "production"{{< /highlight >}}
+description  | Name of the namespace.
+Names can contain alphanumeric characters and hyphens and must begin and end with an alphanumeric character. required     | true type         | String example      | {{< highlight shell >}}"name": "production"{{< /highlight >}}

 ### Namespace example

-The following examples are in `yml` and `wrapped-json` formats for use with [`sensuctl create`][31].
+This example is in `yml` and `wrapped-json` formats for use with [`sensuctl create`][31]:

 {{< language-toggle >}}